MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 **Maximize code provenance guarantees and efficiency of security response**

 Compilation should enable strong code provenance guarantees to help detect and prevent introduction of backdoors and other malicious code.
-The resulting data, also critical to debugging and investigation, should be archived for all software releases to drive efficient security response if they are compromised.
+The resulting data, also critical to debugging and investigation, should be archived for all software releases to drive efficient security response if they're compromised.
 The following compiler switches generate information that is critical to a security response:

-- [`/ZH:SHA_SHA256` in Visual C++](../build/reference/zh.md) - Ensures that all PDB source file hashes are generated by a cryptographically secure algorithm.
+- [`/ZH:SHA_SHA256` in Visual C++](../build/reference/zh.md) - Ensures that a cryptographically secure algorithm is used to generate all PDB source file hashes.
 - [`/Zi`, `/ZI` (Debug Information Format) in Visual C++](../build/reference/z7-zi-zi-debug-information-format.md) - In addition to publishing stripped symbols for collecting crash data and other public use scenarios, ensure that builds produce and archive private PDBs for all released binaries.
 Binary analysis tools require full symbols to verify whether many security mitigations were enabled at compile-time.
-Private symbols are critical in security response, and lower debugging and investigation costs when engineers are racing to assess and limit damage when code is exploited by an attacker.
+Private symbols are critical in security response, and lower debugging and investigation costs when engineers are racing to assess and limit damage when an exploit happens.
 - [`/SOURCELINK` in Visual C++ Linker - Include Sourcelink file in PDB](../build/reference/sourcelink.md): Source link is a language- and source-control agnostic system providing source debugging for binaries.
 Source debugging greatly increases the efficiency the range of prerelease security validations and post-release incident response.

 **Enable compiler errors to prevent issues at code authoring time**

 Compilation should enable security-relevant compiler checks as breaking errors, for example:
-- [`/sdl` in Visual C++ - Enable additional security checks](https://aka.ms/AdditionalSecurityChecks) elevates many security-relevant warnings into errors and enables additional secure code-generation features.
+- [`/sdl` in Visual C++ - Enable additional security checks](https://aka.ms/AdditionalSecurityChecks) elevates many security-relevant warnings into errors and enables advanced secure code-generation features.
 - [BinSkim BA2007.EnableCriticalCompilerWarnings | GitHub](https://github.com/microsoft/binskim/blob/main/src/BinSkim.Rules/PERules/BA2007.EnableCriticalCompilerWarnings.cs) maintains a list of Microsoft-recommended C/C++ compiler warnings that should always be enabled and elevated to errors.

 **Mark binaries as compatible with OS runtime security mitigations**